- City Manager's Office

 Community Development Block Grants

-The Community Development Block Grant (CDBG) is a Federally funded program created by Congress in 1974 that awards grants to local governments to develop viable communities by providing decent housing, suitable living environments, programs, and expanding economic opportunities, principally for person of low- and moderate-income.
+The Community Development Block Grant (CDBG) is a federally-funded program created by Congress in 1974 that awards grants to local governments to develop viable communities by providing decent housing, suitable living environments, programs, and expanding economic opportunities, principally for persons of low- and moderate-income.

 Every year, CDBG funds are allocated by the U.S. Department of Housing and Urban Development (HUD) to state and local governments to carry out a wide-range of community development activities directed toward revitalizing neighborhoods, economic development, and providing improved community facilities and services.